 I remember when I first made the move into saltwater many, many years ago and I kept hearing about this thing called a ‘Protein Skimmer’.
 I had no idea what it was or just how important it was to a saltwater ecosystem!

 Protein Skimmers create millions of microbubbles to help remove dissolved organic waste by-products created by the livestock in a saltwater aquarium.
-Fish & food waste clings to the bubbles and collects in a cup mounted on top of the skimmer when each bubble bursts.
+Fish & food waste cling to the bubbles and collect in a cup mounted on top of the skimmer when each bubble bursts.

 How Does A Protein Skimmer Work?